ksjiang/bb85/README.md

 ;size: ### bytes
 ```

-We first save the registers we will be using (usually the last step, after the procedure has been written).
+We first save the registers we will be using (usually the last step, after the procedure has been written):
 ```assembly
 EEPROMrread:
   PUSH H